68m/brad/attunity-replicate/index.md

 - Select the table(s) from "Table List" on the left side, and move to the right by hitting the button, ">>"
 - Tables can be removed by selecting tables from the right side from "Selected Tables", and move them back by hitting the button, "<<"
 - Priority can be set in the "Selected Tables" section, and selecting from the Priority drop down for each table

+# Run a Task

+When starting a task for the first time, the tables should be reloaded from source to destination targets.
+After the initial load of data, whenever data is inserted, updated or deleted, it will be replicated in real time from source to destination.

+- Select the small down arrow next to the button "> Run"
+- A dropdown will appear, select the option "Reload Target"
+- Select the button "Yes" to reload the target tables